-Once they have received your completed forms they aim to set up your pension within ten working days (Step 5).
-If you are taking a tax-free lump sum, they aim to pay this within ten working days of receiving the completed forms, or the day after your retirement, if later.
+Once they have received your completed forms, they aim to set up your pension within ten working days (Step 5).
+If you are taking a lump sum, they aim to pay this within ten working days of receiving the completed forms, or the day after your retirement, if later.

-Please be aware that Steps 3 and 5 may take longer if you have an in-house AVC fund or you are affected by the annual or lifetime allowance.
+Please be aware that Steps 3 and 5 may take longer if you have an in-house AVC fund or you are affected by the annual allowance.
 You should consider these timings when deciding how much notice to give.

-Your LGPS pension will be paid on the last banking day of every month.

-When your pension is first paid, a tax code of 0T will apply, unless you have been able to provide a P45 for the current tax year.
-Details of your pension payments will be provided to HMRC who will issue a revised tax code, if needed.
+They will pay your LGPS pension on the last banking day of every month.
+When your pension is first paid, a tax code of 0T will apply.
+They will send details of your pension payments to HMRC who will issued a revised tax code, if needed.
 You can read more about tax in Part two of this guide.